A Practitioner's Guide to Kolmogorov-Arnold Networks: Sparsity Regularization

-which promote stable dynamics and decorrelated features.
-In physics-informed studies, small $\ell_2$ weight decay is also used (e.g., $\lambda_{\ell_2}=10^{-5}$ in DeepOKAN and thermal PINNs~\cite{KAN_pde_Shukla24, Toscano25_aivt}) to reduce overfitting while keeping optimization smooth.
+to stabilize dynamics.
+Small $\ell_2$ penalties are similarly used in physics-informed KANs~\cite{KAN_pde_Shukla24,Toscano25_aivt} to prevent overfitting while preserving optimization stability.

-\textbf{Implicit and dropout-style regularizers.} Some approaches achieve regularization without explicit penalties.
-Daryakenari et al.~\cite{Daryakenari25} observe that nested activations such as $\tanh(\tanh(x))$ implicitly bound outputs to $[-0.76,\,0.76]$, smoothing gradients and stabilizing Chebyshev-based training.
-Altarabichi et al.~\cite{Altarabichi24} propose \emph{DropKAN}, which randomly masks post-activation outputs instead of inputs, injecting noise directly into the spline evaluation.
-This yields more stable regularization than standard dropout in KAN layers.
+\textbf{Implicit and dropout-style regularizers.} Implicit regularization arises when activations themselves bound outputs.
+Daryakenari et al.~\cite{Daryakenari25} show that nested activations such as $\tanh(\tanh(x))$ naturally confine outputs, smoothing gradients in Chebyshev-based KANs.
+Altarabichi et al.~\cite{Altarabichi24} propose \emph{DropKAN}, which masks post-activation outputs rather than inputs, injecting noise directly into spline evaluations and offering more stable regularization than standard dropout.